MSchmoecker/HammerTime/README.md

 ![hammertime](https://raw.githubusercontent.com/MSchmoecker/HammerTime/master/Docs/HammerTimePreview.gif)

-It can be configured if all categories from a custom hammers should be combined into one.
-This option is automatically generated after the first world loading and can be toggled for every hammer individually.

 It is not possible to have the same pieces into different hammers with different categories.
 That means the original hammers will be empty.

+### Config
+All config options are generated automatically after the first world loading for every custom hammer individually.
+Following Options are available:
+- Combine Mod Categories: Combines all categories from this custom hammer into one category
+- Disable PieceTable: Disables moving pieces from this custom hammer into one the vanilla hammer

 ## Installation
 This mod requires BepInEx and Jötunn.
 Extract all content of `HammerTime` into the `BepInEx/plugins` folder.

 This is a client side only mod and does not execute on a server.

 ## Development
 BepInEx must be setup at manual or with r2modman/Thunderstore Mod Manager.